Special Education Endorsement

 - Learn about instructional practices with demonstrated effectiveness in improving academic achievement and socially acceptable behavior of students with special needs.

-Throughout the program, your knowledge and skills will be applied in school-based special education settings with eligible special education students.
-Endorsement candidates may use their current special education teaching assignment site as a practicum setting.
+Throughout the program, your knowledge and skills will be applied in school-based special education settings with students receiving special education services.
+If applicable, endorsement candidates may use their current special education teaching assignment site as a practicum setting.

 What to Expect

-The Special Education endorsement provides 18 semester hours of opportunities to learn and/or refine skills in each aspect of the special education process from referral to reevaluation.
-Faculty are practicing special education professionals who approach courses and practica as opportunities to examine and solve the day-to-day questions and concerns of educating students with disabilities in pre-kindergarten through 12th grade.
-Each course emphasizes research-based, interactive problem solving that is effective, efficient, practical, up-to-date, and skill-based; designed to ensure that graduates of the program are well equipped to serve students with special needs.
+The Special Education: Generalist endorsement provides 18 semester hours of opportunities to learn and/or refine skills in each aspect of the special education process from referral to reevaluation.
+Faculty approach courses and practica as opportunities to examine and solve the day-to-day questions and concerns of educating students with disabilities in pre-kindergarten through 12th grade settings across all levels of disability (mild, moderate, and severe).
+Each course emphasizes research-based, interactive problem solving that is effective, efficient, practical, up-to-date, and skill-based, designed to ensure that graduates of the program are well equipped to serve students with special needs.

 The special education program is flexible, respecting the busy schedules of practicing educators, and providing an individualized course of study that accepts credit for a candidate’s previous special education coursework and/or special education experience.
 Small classes emphasize problem solving and collegial discussions.